Engin-Boot/capture-behavior-of-a-visit-counter-TnmyB/needs-director.md

   Then: Data for working and holidays can be identified

 Scenario: Compute parking slots to reserve for visiting specialists

   Given: foot-fall counter maintains real-time count of people inside hospital
          and count of total parking spaces

-  When: number of vehicles in parking can be estimated as number of persons inside by 2
+  When: number of vehicles in parking can be estimated as
+        number of persons inside by 2

-  Then: if the number is 20% of total parking spaces available reserve spots for specialists
+  Then: if the number is less than 20% of total parking spaces
+        reserve spots for specialists